getify/You-Dont-Know-JS/async & performance/apB.md

 .then( .. );
 ```

 The problem is subtle but important to grasp.
-So, consider trying to wire up our `steps` promise chain into our main program flow -- this time expressed with promises instead of *asynquence*:
+So, consider trying to wire up our `steps` Promise chain into our main program flow -- this time expressed with Promises instead of *asynquence*:

 ```js
 var main = Promise.resolve( {